East Asian Studies

 Sample of written work.
 Applicants are required to select a subplan when applying.

-The department encourages students to do part of their coursework in other departments (such as History, Comparative Literature, Religion, Art and Archaeology, Anthropology, or Sociology) as appropriate and pertinent to their fields of study.
-In particular, students in Chinese, Japanese, or Korean history are expected to take History 500 (Introduction to the Professional Study of History) in their first semester.
-Students in literature are strongly encouraged to take Comparative Literature 521 (Introduction to Comparative Literature).
-Students in the social and cultural study of contemporary East Asia are strongly encouraged to take an introductory course specific to their discipline, for example, Anthropology 501 and/or 502 (Proseminar in Anthropology)and/or 503A or B (Co-seminar).
+The Department encourages students to do part of their coursework in other departments as appropriate and pertinent to their fields of study.
+Students in East Asian history are expected to take History 500 (Introduction to the Professional Study of History) in their first semester.
+Students in literature are encouraged to take Comparative Literature 521 (Introduction to Comparative Literature).
+Students in the social and cultural study of contemporary East Asia are encouraged to take an introductory course specific to their discipline, for example, Anthropology 501 and 502 (Proseminar in Anthropology)and/or 503A or B (Co-seminar).

-Every student in the Department is required to demonstrate competence in at least two foreign languages: one in the East Asian language appropriate to the field of specialization (Chinese, Japanese, or Korean), the other in a European language.
+Every student in the Department is required to demonstrate competence in at least two foreign languages: one in the East Asian language appropriate to the field of specialization (Chinese, Japanese, or Korean), the other in a European language, typically French or German.
 Students specializing in the pre-modern or early modern periods must be proficient in both the classical and the modern language of their field of specialization.
-In addition, students in Chinese studies are required to take at least two years of modern Japanese and are strongly advised to take EAS 563 (Readings in Japanese Academic Style).Depending on the field of specialization, individual faculty may impose additional language requirements.
+In addition, students in Chinese studies are required to take at least two years of modern Japanese and are advised to take EAS 563-564 (Readings in Japanese Academic Style).Depending on the field of specialization, individual faculty may impose additional language requirements.

 Upon arrival at Princeton, new students are evaluated in the language of their field of specialization and, if necessary, placed into appropriate language courses.
 Foreign students are required to take an examination to demonstrate adequate mastery of the English language and, in some cases, they may be asked to take a dedicated English language course.

 The department has arranged with the Department of Comparative Literature for a minor in comparative literature.
 This involves choosing comparative literature as the third field in addition to other requirements that can be explained by the Director of Graduate Studies in this department or in the Department of Comparative Literature.